-In addition to reviewing existing outreach projects to ensure that the topics and messages are adequately presented, the Committee identified a number of future outreach projects to be included in the PPI.
-These projects will be implemented within the next year.
+The Committee reviewed existing outreach projects, including 2017 District efforts (Appendix J), to ensure that the topics and messages are adequately presented.
+The Committee also identified a number of future outreach projects to be included in the PPI.
+These projects will be implemented in 2018.
 Current and recommended outreach projects are found on the PPI spreadsheet (Appendix E).
 Appendix E includes additional tables specific to each target audience or target area.